How can I apply for a judicial review in the Supreme Court of Victoria?

 Before you take any of these steps, you should read the Supreme Court Practice Note SC CL 9.
 The process set out below is contained in the Supreme Court (General Civil Procedure) Rules 2015 and Supreme Court (Miscellaneous Civil Proceedings) Rules 2018

-There are four documents you have to file:
+There are four documents you must file:

-• Originating Motion for Judicial Review (Form 5G) – this is your most important document.
+Originating Motion for Judicial Review (Form 5G) – this is your most important document.
 It sets out the reasons why you believe the decision maker did not properly follow the law when they made their decision (the “grounds”) and what you want the Judge to do (this is called “relief”).

-• Affidavit – this is a written statement sworn setting out the background to the matter.
+Affidavit – this is a written statement sworn setting out the background to the matter.
 Key documents, such as the decision, should be attached as “exhibits” to your affidavit.
 If you are applying late, you should include reasons why the Court should give you permission to apply late and any evidence to support these reasons (e.g. a medical certificate).

 A directions hearing is where the Court sets a timetable for your judicial review.
 You can ask the Court for a directions hearing by filing the following documents: